[For Beginners] Getting Started with Personal Knowledge Management Using Claude Code × Obsidian × Vertex AI

 found 0 vulnerabilities

-You can confirm the installation using npm list:
+You can confirm the installation with npm list.

 @obsidian-claude-feedback-sample % npm list